 Advice on taking time out of education before continuing your studies.

-Find useful advice and resources for if you have recently been made redundant or become unemployed.
+Find useful advice and resources if you've been made redundant or become unemployed.

-Consider and all the further study options available to you.
+Consider and all the post-graduate study options available to you.

 Learn resilience and how to deal with difficult experiences.

 Look into job roles in the British Army, Royal Air Force or Royal Navy.

 Find out where to look for vacancies from recruitment agencies to social media sites.